 Most people never expect that they would have to deal with a workers compensation back injury.
 It can be very confusing when you are suddenly in pain and unable to do your job.

 You want to make sure that you get good medical treatment to get better.
 Your employer or their insurance company has probably told you that you have to go to certain doctors.

 You may not know what rights you have.
+What rights you have regarding medical treatment is very important to know.
 This article will provide some information about how Georgia’s workers compensation law covers medical treatment for back injuries and what you may need to do to make sure you get the treatment you need.

 What are some of the common types of medical treatment and testing that I will need?

 The treatment and testing that you need will depend on the type of back injury you have.
 Some common back injuries include: